DavePower-cloud/ESCALATE-dataset/README.md

 ---

-## Related Work
+## 🔗 Related Work

+This dataset is part of a broader research programme investigating the use of multi-agent large language models for clinical simulation and communication.

-Power, D., & Power, T. (2026).
+  *Power, D., & Power, T. (2026).
 Can Large Language Models Generate Role-Consistent Clinical Dialogue for Education?
-A Multi-agent Approach.
-Under Review.
+A Multi-agent Approach.*  (Currently under review)

   Preprint available at EdArViX: https://doi.org/10.35542/osf.io/etv6d_v1

+This prior work demonstrates the feasibility of role-locked multi-agent LLM systems in simulating realistic clinical interactions.

+The ESCALATE dataset extends this work by providing a large-scale, structured dataset of escalation-of-care conversations, enabling systematic evaluation of communication quality, safety, and structured handover frameworks such as ISBAR.

+---

 ## 🔗 Links